 Contact us to schedule an appointment with a Financial Aid Counselor to discuss the possibility of a appealing and required documentation.

 Urbana will not process mid-year marital status changes.
 We will use the marital status reported as of the day you completed your FAFSA.

 Students receiving federal financial aid must meet certain academic standards in order to maintain their eligibility for financial assistance.

 - A WARNING status will be assigned for your first offense (except MTF, #3 below).

-- If you have failed to maintain all of the conditional stipulations of your WARNING, your status will be updated to SUSPENSION.
+- If you have failed to maintain all of the conditional stipulations of your WARNING, your status will be updated to WITHDRAWN.

-- If you exceed MTF at any time, your SAP status will be updated to SUSPENSION.
+- If you exceed MTF at any time, your SAP status will be updated to WITHDRAWN.

 - You cannot appeal a WARNING status.

 - You may appeal a WITHDRAWN status if there were documented extenuating circumstances.